 Those two patterns were repeated throughout the day: fish swimming in open water close to the surface, and fish waiting in ambush in a foot of water.
 The last pattern was repeated more often during the hours that the sun warmed those very shallow areas, raising the water temperature in such shallows by several degrees.
 Largemouth were using the sunny periods to eat and to bask in the sun, raising the body temperature, metabolism and activity levels of these cold-blooded creatures.

-Now we just have to wait to hear your opinion about the new AT Minnow which will be officially released at EFTTEX, the annual European Fishing Tackle Trade Exposition (like ICAST except in Europe) in Vienna, Austria from June 14-16, 2013.
-And when the video we filmed is ready, I’ll be sure to share it with you with pleasure.
+Now we just have to wait to hear your opinion about the new AT Minnow which has been officially released in Europe – however there is no release date yet for the USA or elsewhere.
 It was so good to write once again for such wonderful readers.
 I hope you enjoyed our tale of bass fishing in scenic southern France, and I will write you soon.